suryavengadesan/lc/lc.md

     - Topological Sort

 # Topological Sort

+- Goal: Find an ordering of nodes, where each node has no incoming edges from the later nodes in the ordering
+- Applications: [TODO]

+- General Steps
     - Start with nodes with 0 indegree
+    - Remove all ougoing edges from start node
+    - Add any nodes with 0 indegree
+    - Repeat

+- DFS Version
-- DFS Version [Less Intuitive but Concise Code]
+    - Less Intuitive but Concise Code
+    - Steps
         - Keep track of visited table with values 0, 1, 2
         - Iterate through the visited table
         - If node not visited yet (e.g. visited[i] == 0), perform dfs

+- BFS Version
+    - More Intuitive but Lengthy Code
+    - Steps
+        - Add all nodes with 0 indegree to queue
+        - Perform BFS using this intialized queue

 - Kahn’s Algo [TODO]
     - DFS (Tri Color)
     - Morris Search [No Recursion Stack]

-    - Q: When can we use this?
+- Variants + Problems
+    - General Topo
+        - (207) Course Schedule
+        - (269) Alien Dictionary
+    - Kahn's Algorithm
+        - [TODO]

+Code Template
 ```
 vertices = 10
 visited = [0 for node in range(vertices)]